 Here saliva plays a crucial role: it acts as a powerful buffer, capable of restoring the mouth’s pH to neutrality within just a few minutes after consuming foods and drinks that tend to acidify it.

-Don’t forget to schedule regular dental check‑ups: professional cleaning is the foundation of a healthy mouth, and routine visits help monitor oral health and detect potential issues before they become serious.
+Make sure to schedule regular check-up appointments with your dentist: thorough cleaning is the foundation of a healthy mouth, and periodic check-ups can help monitor the state of oral health and identify any issues before they become debilitating.

 Healthy Eating

 Nutrition plays a key role in oral health.
-Candida, for example, thrives on foods rich in sugar and carbohydrates.
-Limiting their intake can help restore the natural balance in which this microorganism lives, making recovery easier and faster.
+Candida, for example, thrives on sugar-rich foods and carbohydrates in general.
+Limiting their consumption can help restore the natural balance in which the microorganism lives, making recovery easier and faster.

 But that’s not all!
 A balanced diet rich in vitamins and fiber benefits the entire body.
 Careful, though – not to overdo fruit and fruit juices: they contain fructose, a type of sugar.